newlandsvalley/purescript-midi/README.md

 Data.Midi.Parser is a parser for MIDI that uses [purescript-string-parsers](https://pursuit.purescript.org/packages/purescript-string-parsers/2.1.0) (i.e. it is not a wrapper for MIDI.js).
 It is to a large extent a port of the [Elm version](http://package.elm-lang.org/packages/newlandsvalley/elm-comidi/latest) and for this reason it uses the string parser combinator library and not [purescript-parsing](https://pursuit.purescript.org/packages/purescript-parsing/3.0.0) which I have not yet had the opportunity to investigate.
 It expects as input a binary MIDI file 'tunnelled' as text (such as can be achieved by means of _overideMimeType_ in XMLHttpRequests).
 The _normalise_ function is used to make sense of this pseudo-string.

-To parse a MIDI string that represents a recording and thus generate a Midi.Recording you can use:
+To parse a MIDI string that rep* __keyboard__ demonstrates a playable keyboard that uses a variety of instrument soundfonts.resents a recording and thus generate a Midi.Recording you can use:

     (parse <<< normalise) midi